 This Thyssen passenger lift shuttles visitors up 24 floors in an impressive 20 seconds, travelling at a peak velocity of 29km/h to reach the viewing platform 90m up inside the building.

 Following German reunification in 1990, the area became the focus of much attention – as a vast expanse of territory in the centre of one of Europe’s most important cities opened up to investors and an audacious redevelopment project by the Berlin Senate.
-Dubbed the ‘building site of Europe’, Potsdamer Platz was divided into four sections controlled by car-maker Daimler, Sony, German retailer Beisheim, and the Park Kollonaden.
+Dubbed the ‘building site of Europe’, Potsdamer Platz was divided into four sections – controlled by car-maker Daimler, Japanese electronics firm Sony, German retailer Beisheim, and the additional Park Kollonaden area.

-The fastest elevator in the world travels at a crazy 75,6 km per hour (47 mph) and was installed at Rosewood Guangzhou, Guangzhou Chow Tai Fook Finance Centre, in Guangzhou, Guangdong, China, on 10 September 2019 by Hitachi.
+The fastest elevator in the world - designed by Hitachi - travels at a crazy 75,6 km per hour (47 mph) and was installed at Rosewood Guangzhou, Guangzhou Chow Tai Fook Finance Centre, in Guangzhou, Guangdong, China, on 10 September 2019.

-From the open air sun terrace on the 25th floor of the Kohlhoff Tower it is possible to gaze down across Potsdamer Platz and the surrounding buildings.
-Directly adjacent to the building is the Berlin office of Deutsche Bahn, the national train provider, a 26-storey high glass ‘Bahn Tower’ rising up from next to the Potsdamer Platz train station.
+From the open air sun terrace on the 25th floor of the Kohlhoff Tower at Potsdamer Platz it is possible to gaze down across this historic area and take in the surrounding buildings.
+Directly adjacent to the building, to the north, is the Berlin office of Deutsche Bahn, the national train provider, a 26-storey high glass ‘Bahn Tower’ rising up from next to the Potsdamer Platz train station.

 Following the peak of the Kohlhoff Tower pointing eastwards, it is possible to track the Berlin skyline across the horizon to see the city’s most important landmarks – from the Reichstag building, to the Brandenburg Gate, the concrete stelae of the Holocaust Memorial and the distant towers of Gendarmenmarkt.
 Although Berliners joke that the best view of the city is from inside the Fernsehturm, in that it is the only place you cannot see it, looking east from the Kohlhoff Tower it is easy to see why it has become some an important symbol of the city – towering as it does so clearly above the skyline as the tallest structure in Germany.

-While the Kohlhoff Tower is situated just west of the Cold War border in Berlin between East and West, it is possible to look down to the street in front of the building and spot the cobbled line tracing what was once the path of the Berlin Wall through the city.
-Some pieces remain visible – such as that next to the Topography of Terror museum and Berlin parliament, on Niederkirchnerstraße to the south east of Potsdamer Platz.
+It is possible to look down to the street to the east of the building and spot the cobbled line tracing what was once the path of the Berlin Wall through the city – situated as the Kohlhoff Tower is just west of the Cold War border.
+Some pieces of this infamous Wall remain visible – such as the section next to the Topography of Terror museum and Berlin parliament, on Niederkirchnerstraße to the south east of Potsdamer Platz.

-However, one section is much more easy to confront when visiting the Panorama Punkt, that is the section that now rests on the top level of the building – transported to its present position in 2010 by helicopter.
+However, one piece is much more easy to find when visiting the Panorama Punkt, that is the section that now rests on the top level of the building – transported to its present position in 2010 by helicopter.
 The other unique detail that this building has to offer – the highest piece of the Berlin Wall anywhere in the world.

 Returning to the ground floor using the elevator is just as quick as travelling to the top – and usually includes the same ear popping sensation that comes with flying.
 Regardless of how long you spend gazing across the horizon, relaxing in the PanoramaPunkt cafe, or reading the many info boards arranged around the open air terrace – you’ll likely find the experience more relaxing and equally if not more rewarding than brawling to enjoy the more prominent TV Tower.
 Which has much to offer in its own right – but cannot boast to have the fastest lift in Europe.